 - Having a mother who's overly concerned about her own weight or her daughter's weight or appearance

-If your daughter doesn't live up to her ideal body image, she might begin to feel inadequate and ashamed of her body — even if she's not overweight.
-This can increase the risk of mental health concerns, including:
+Body image can affect how a girl feels about herself.
+If your daughter doesn't live up to her ideal body image, she might begin to feel inadequate and ashamed of her body.
+This can increase the risk of low self-esteem, depression and eating disorders.

-Talking about body image with your daughter can help her become comfortable with her body shape and relate to food in a healthy way.
+Talking about body image with your daughter can help her become comfortable in her own skin.
+When you discuss body image, you might:

 In addition to talking to your daughter about a healthy body image, you might:

 - Team up with your family doctor.
-Your family doctor can help your daughter set realistic goals for body mass index and weight based on her personal weight history and overall health.
-The doctor can also help identify early signs of an eating disorder during routine checkups.
+Your family doctor can help your daughter set realistic goals for BMI and weight based on her personal weight history and overall health.

 - Help establish healthy eating habits.
-Offer healthy meals and snacks, but be careful to let your daughter make choices about the food she eats.
+Offer healthy meals and snacks.

 - Counter negative media messages.
-You might not be able to shield your daughter from media images that promote an idealized image of women's bodies.
-You can, however, expose her to women who are famous for their achievements — not their appearance.
+Expose your daughter to women who are famous for their achievements — not their appearance.
 For example, read books or watch movies about inspiring women.

 - Praise achievements.
 Help your daughter value what she does, rather than what she looks like.
 Look for opportunities to praise her efforts, skills and achievements.